Jayteemighty/python-fundamentals/README.md

 # Python Basics Refresher

-This repository is dedicated to refreshing my knowledge on Python.
+This repository is dedicated to refreshing your knowledge on Python.
 As I go through the basics and essential concepts, I will commit my progress here in parts.

 ## Topics to Learn